lalithdharan/lalithdharan/README.md

-- 👋 Hi, I’m @lalithdharan
+- 👋 Hi, I’m lalithdharan
-- 👀 I’m interested in .project managment..
+- 👀 I’m interested in coding and data analytics
 - 🌱 I’m currently learning ds in python
 - 💞️ I’m looking to collaborate on coding.
-- 📫 How to reach me lalithdharan24@gmail.com...
+- 📫 How to reach me lalithdharan24@gmail.com

 <!---
 lalithdharan/lalithdharan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.